wtpayne/design_factory/a3_src/h30_platform/pl/stableflow/README.rst

 Node
 ^^^^

-A **Node** is the basic unit of functionality in Stableflow.
-Each node meets a specific functional specification and can be composed either manually or automatically with other nodes to implement more complex compound functions.
+A **Node** is the basic building block in Stableflow.
+Each node represents a specific system behavior and can be connected to other nodes to create more complex behaviors.

+We make a distinction between a node's **configuration** and the **implementation** which defines it's behavior.

+Node Implementation:
+* Each implementation must provide two programming functions:
+  * A reset() function that initializes or reinitializes the node's state
+  * A step() function that performs the node's behavior for one time step
+* Alternatively, a node can be implemented as a coroutine (see Programming Models section for details)

-Node characteristics:
+Node Properties:
+* **State**: Nodes maintain internal state between time steps
+* **Behavior**: The node's system function is defined by how it transforms inputs to outputs over time

 * **Functionality**: Defined by a reset function and a step function, or as a coroutine.
 Nodes encapsulate the design implementation needed to perform their function.
 * **State**: Nodes maintain state across executions, which can be reset as needed.